oncodash/ontoweaver/docs/sections/intro_SKG.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A *semantic* knowledge graph (SKG) is a knowledge graph that works with a "taxonomy" of types (sometime called a "vocabulary").
+A *semantic* knowledge graph (SKG) is a knowledge graph that works with a voccabulary.
+The vocabulary if made of a "taxonomy" of types (sometimes called "classes") and a set of properties associated to each type.

-A taxonomy is a hierarchical data structure (more precisely a "tree") that represents types of increasing abstraction.
+The *taxonomy* is a hierarchical data structure (often a "tree") that represents types of increasing abstraction.
+The hierarchical structure defines a (sometimes partial) order among the set of types.

+The set of *properties* associated to a type defines the intrinsic properties that an object has when it belongs to this type (class).

-For instance, an "insomnia" is a type of "sleep disorder", which in turn is a type of "disease".
+For instance, an "insomnia" is a kind of "sleep disorder", which in turn is a sub-type of "disease".
 Taxonomies are classically represented the same way than a directory tree is shown in your everyday files manager, or a nested bullet
 list: